se-edu/se-book/common/definitions.md

 <div id="def-exception">

 **Exception**:
-> An _exception_ is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions. –- Java Tutorial (Oracle Inc.)
+> The term _exception_ is shorthand for the phrase "exceptional event."
+An _exception_ is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions. –- Java Tutorial (Oracle Inc.)

 </div>